Docs

 Will Chargebee stop sending old errors, and will these be the new errors?

-This is a new error field that is given along with the existing error fields that you already receive.
-As of now, there is no plan to stop sending old errors.
+This is a new error field that is provided along with the existing error fields that you already receive.
+Currently, there are no plans to stop sending old errors.

 How can I get the actual gateway error code?